davidkurilla/refuel/docs/CONTRIBUTING.md

 6. Push to the branch (`git push origin feature/YourFeature`).
 7. Open a pull request describing your changes.

-Currently, `Refuel` uses Rust stable version, and does not have tests beyond GitHub Actions
+Currently, `refuel` uses Rust stable version, and does not have tests beyond GitHub Actions

 # Style Guides